Yandex Cloud

 {% endif %}

-To make sure Jinja conversions comply with the Query rules, use the special to_yq filter.
-Here is what the lst=["Academy", "Physics"] Python list from the above example looks like in a Jinja template:
+To make Jinja convert data according to Query rules, use the to_yq filter.
+Here is how the Python list from the previous example (lst=["Academy", "Physics"]) looks in a Jinja template:

 %%yq --jinja2